import tensorflow as tf

 precision : int, optional

-Number of decimal places (default is 3).
+Number of decimal places when formatting coefficients.

 """